MediaComem/comem-archioweb/README.md

 **Bonus**

-Doing more than is required **MAY** earn you some bonus points in the evaluation.
+Doing more than is required **MAY** earn you some bonus points in the evaluation if implemented correctly.
 Here are some examples:

 * Implement authorization, i.e. deny some users the right to perform specific operations even when they are authenticated.